helsingborg-stad/algolia-index/README.md

 - AlgoliaIndex/AttributesToSnippet: What attributes to snippet.
 - AlgoliaIndex/SnippetEllipsisText: Suffix for snippet.
 - AlgoliaIndex/BackendSearchActive: Send false to disable backend search.
+- AlgoliaIndex/IndexablePostStatuses: What post statuses to allow for index.

 ## Actions
 - AlgoliaIndex/IndexPostId: Trigger reindex on a post id.